 Obesity is a big issue, mainly because food is left out and your cat is close by.
 It’s probably worsened by cats who don’t have much else to entertain them.
 In our guide to feeding cats we recommend starting kittens on timed, measured meals to get them used to you being in control of portion size.

 If cats learn to expect that their bowl is always full, it’s very hard to change later.
 Having a cat accustomed to being fed on demand also creates an unhealthy relationship where cats harass owners for food, and may use food as a form of attention-seeking behaviour.

 Litter trays are a necessary evil.
-We don’t advise you enclose the litter tray even though that makes it a lot friendlier on the eye and nose.
+We don’t advise you enclose the litter tray unless you’re sure you can clean it daily.
 Once enclosed, ammonia gas levels get very high and damage the respiratory tract.
 Also, it’s easy to forget to change the litter if you can’t see it’s dirty.
 There’s a guide to toilet training on our cat care page.

 This page represents the personal views of Dr Andrew Spanner.
 Special thanks go to: